Troops rescue 12 hostages from Boko Haram in Lake Chad - New Telegraph

-Multinational Joint Taskforce (MNJTF), have rescued 12 hostages from the Boko Haram terrorists enclave near Barkalam in Lake Chad.
+The Multinational Joint Taskforce (MNJTF) has rescued 12 hostages from the Boko Haram terrorists’ enclave near Barkalam in Lake Chad.

 The Chief of Military Public Information, MNJTF, Col. Muhammad Dole, disclosed this in a statement on Saturday in Ndjamena, Chad and made available to the News Agency of Nigeria (NAN) in Abuja.